approvals/ApprovalTests.cpp/doc/TestingCombinations.md

 <sup><a href='/tests/DocTest_Tests/approval_tests/CombinationTests.YouCanVerifyCombinationsOf2.approved.txt#L1-L7' title='File snippet `CombinationTests.YouCanVerifyCombinationsOf2.approved.txt` was extracted from'>snippet source</a> | <a href='#snippet-CombinationTests.YouCanVerifyCombinationsOf2.approved.txt' title='Navigate to start of snippet `CombinationTests.YouCanVerifyCombinationsOf2.approved.txt`'>anchor</a></sup>
 <!-- endsnippet -->

-For advice on effective formatting, see [To String](/doc/ToString.md#top).
+For advice on effective formatting, see [Tips for Designing Strings](/doc/explanations/TipsForDesigningStrings.md#top).
 As you write out larger volumes of data in your approval files, experience has shown that the choice of layout of text in approval files can make a big difference to maintainability of tests, when failures occur.

 ### Passing in a Reporter